-The aviation industry in the Netherlands is under increasing public scrutiny for its effects on the environment and climate change.
-As the operator of the largest airports in the Netherlands, much of the focus of this public scrutiny is directed at Royal Schiphol Group and Amsterdam Airport Schiphol in particular.
 Royal Schiphol Group has made sustainable development a key aspect of its strategy and developed a Sustainability Roadmap.
 Furthermore, reducing noise disturbance and emissions have been put forward in the government's Civil Aviation Policy Memorandum 2020-2050 as conditions of further growth at Amsterdam Airport Schiphol.
-Failure of Royal Schiphol Group to meet its sustainability and environmental targets could severely undermine public sentiment and political support which could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.
+Failure of Royal Schiphol Group to meet its sustainability and environmental targets could severely undermine public sentiment and political support or timely implementation of mandatory reporting requirements or, as applicable, trigger enforcement action, which could have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.